News & Events

 As a leader, it is important to know how to communicate with your team in a way that yields the best results.
 You will need a strong communication strategy in place to motivate your team to carry out everyday tasks and projects.
 Kimberly Pace, Professor for the Practice of Communication at Vanderbilt Business, shares some strategic communication tips for leaders.

-Figure out your team’s preferred style of communication and adapt
+Find your team’s preferred style of communication and adapt

 Every person on your team is different; it is important to learn what style of communication is most effective for each person and be able to adapt to those different styles to ensure the best results.